IbrahimElshafey/LocalResumableFunction/_Documents/Testing.md

+﻿# Test Shell Todo
+* Function to tests URNs

+* Get instances for pushed call
+* Get matched waits for pushed call

-﻿# Write Unit Tests for basic scenarios:
+# Write Unit Tests for basic scenarios:
 * Sub functions tests
 	* Pushed call activate one instance,what if same function and sub fnction wait the same wait